Ignoring experts, China's sudden zero-COVID exit cost lives

 “If they had a real plan to exit earlier, so many things could have been avoided,” said Zhang Zuo-Feng, an epidemiologist at the University of California, Los Angeles.
 “Many deaths could have been prevented.”

+But discussions were silenced after an outbreak the same month in Shanghai, which prompted Chinese leader Xi Jinping to lock the city down.
+Zero-COVID had become a point of national pride, and tightening controls on speech under Xi had made scientists reluctant to speak out against the party line.

+By the time the Shanghai outbreak was under control, China was months away from the 20th Party Congress, the country’s most important political meeting in a decade, making reopening politically difficult.
+So the country stuck to mass testing and quarantining millions of people, even as omicron evaded increasingly harsh controls.

-Experts estimate that many hundreds of thousands of people, perhaps more, may have died in China’s wave of COVID-19 — far higher than the official toll of under 90,000, but still a significantly lower death rate than in the United States and Europe.
-However, 200,000 to 300,000 deaths could have been prevented if the country was better vaccinated and stocked with antivirals, according to modeling by the University of Hong Kong.
-Some scientists estimate even more lives could have been saved.
+Experts estimate that many hundreds of thousands of people, perhaps more, may have died in China’s wave of COVID — far higher than the official toll of under 90,000, but still a significantly lower death rate than in the United States and Europe.
+However, 200,000 to 300,000 deaths could have been prevented if the country was better vaccinated and stocked with antivirals, according to modeling by the University of Hong Kong and scientist estimates.
+Some scientists think even more lives could have been saved.

 “It wasn’t a sound public health decision at all,” said a China CDC official, declining to be named to speak candidly on a sensitive matter.
 “It’s absolutely bad timing … this was not a prepared opening.”

-In late 2021, China’s leaders began discussing how to lift restrictions.
-As early as March 2022, top medical experts submitted a detailed reopening strategy to the State Council, China’s cabinet.
-The existence of the document is being reported for the first time by the AP.

-But discussions were silenced after an outbreak the same month in Shanghai, which prompted Chinese leader Xi Jinping to lock the city down.
-Chinese public health experts stopped speaking publicly about preparing for an exit, as they were wary of openly challenging a policy supported by Xi.
+After Shanghai locked down, Chinese public health experts stopped speaking publicly about preparing for an exit.
+None were willing to openly challenge a policy supported by Xi.
+Some experts were blacklisted from Chinese media, one told the AP.

-By the time the Shanghai outbreak was under control, China was months away from the 20th Party Congress, the country’s most important political meeting in a decade, making reopening politically difficult.
-So the country stuck to mass testing and quarantining millions of people.
+Risking an outbreak was off the table.
+Though scientists from Beijing, Shanghai and Wuhan wrote internal petitions urging the government to start preparations, they were told to stay quiet until the congress was over.

 “Everybody waits for the party congress,” said one medical expert, declining to be named to comment on a sensitive topic.
 “There’s inevitably a degree of everyone being very cautious.”